digital-asset/docs.daml.com/docs/2.9.0/docs/query/pqs-user-guide.rst

 .. image:: ./images/scribe.svg
    :alt: A diagram showing the components of the Participant Query Store

-Connect the PQS to a ledger
+Connect the PQS to a Ledger
 ===========================

 To connect to the participant node ledger, provide separate address and port parameters.
 For example, you could specify ``--host 10.1.1.10 --port 6865``, or in short form ``-h 10.1.1.168 -p 6865``.